da-nial/Microprocessor-Lab/README.md

 ### Lab 2.
 Input Keypad and Serial Connection

 - [**Q1_and_2.ino**] 9 LEDs and a keypad are connected to the microcontroller.
 Pressing any digit key leads to turning on its corresponding LED.
 The pressed key also appears on the virtual terminal.
-Pressing 'C' key turns all LEDs off.
+Pressing the 'C' key turns all LEDs off.
 - [**Q3.ino**] This time, the input is received from the virtual terminal, and again, the corresponding LED is turned on.